Engee documentation

 The instantaneous frequency is the derivative of the phase: .

-For example, if you want to receive a chirp signal with a linearly varying instantaneous frequency, set the Frequency Sweep parameter to Linear and adjust the values of the linear frequency change by setting the other parameters accordingly.
+For example, if you want to receive a chirp signal with a linearly varying instantaneous frequency, set the parameter Frequency sweep meaning Linear and adjust the values of the linear frequency change by setting the other parameters accordingly.
 The unit outputs a chirp signal, the phase derivative of which corresponds to a given linear frequency change.
 This ensures that the instantaneous frequency of the output signal corresponds to a given linear frequency change.
-The equations describing linear, quadratic, and logarithmic frequency changes are given in the section Equations for calculating the output signal.
+The equations describing linear, quadratic, and logarithmic frequency variation are given in the Equations for calculating the output signal section.

 A method for calculating the output signal for a varying frequency according to the law of cosine

-When the Frequency Sweep parameter has a value Swept cosine, the block calculates the output signal as follows:
+When the parameter Frequency sweep it matters Swept cosine, the block calculates the output signal as follows:

 .

-The instantaneous frequency equation given in the section The method of calculating the output signal for linear, quadratic and logarithmic frequency changes is not valid for this case, so the user-defined frequency change differs from the actual one .
+The instantaneous frequency equation given in the [calculation-method] section is not valid for this case, so the user-defined frequency change differs from the actual one .
 Thus, the output signal may not behave as expected.
-For more information, see the parameter description Frequency sweep and in the section Equations for calculating the output signal.
+For more information, see the parameter description Frequency sweep and in the Equations for calculating the output signal section.